 Reports and papers

-Education Futures publishes research reports, policy analyses, and scholarly contributions that examine how education systems respond to technological change, social transformation, and emerging human development needs.
+Education Futures publishes research reports, policy analyses, conceptual frameworks, and scholarly contributions that examine how education systems respond to technological change, social transformation, and emerging human development needs.
 These works connect research, foresight, and practice to help educators, policymakers, and institutions think more clearly about the futures they are building.

-Manifesto 25
+Manifesto 25 (2025)

 Manifesto 25 is a public intervention and framework for reclaiming education in a time of institutional stagnation, democratic strain, and accelerating change.
 It brings together a set of propositions that challenge inherited assumptions about schooling and call for new education futures grounded in agency, creativity, responsibility, and social imagination.